Piccolo (Dragon Ball): Abilities

 Piccolo has shown many unique abilities throughout the series.
 Due to his Namekian physiology, Piccolo can expand his arms, move fast enough to not be seen, regenerate lost limbs of his body so long as his head is still intact, and possesses superhuman hearing and strength.
 Piccolo's Chōkyoshinjutsu (超巨身術) allows him to become gigantic to the point where he is capable of reaching mountain-like heights.
-He also has the ability to conjure objects such as garments and a blade, including his cape and turban outfit.
+He can also conjure objects such as garments and a blade, including his cape and turban outfit.
 Among Piccolo's known psionic skills, he is able to communicate telepathically with select individuals.
 Thus, this enables him to read minds and mentally contact others nearby.
-In one instance, he alerts Trunks and Goten of Buu's proximity to the dimension where the two were training.
+In one instance, he alerts Goten and Trunks of Buu's proximity to the dimension where the two were training.
+Piccolo's range of abilities is very wide, an example of this is in Dragon Ball Super: Super Hero, when Piccolo is battling Cell Max, Piccolo forgets one of his abilities until Krillin reminds him, specifically, Piccolo's previously mentioned "Super Large Body Technique".